Heading

 slg → selecting

-I suppose these aren’t perfectly consistent with my own established rules, but “sel” was one of my earlier abbreviations before I started coming up with patterns to help me remember them, so it kind of stuck.
+I suppose these aren’t perfectly consistent with my own established rules above, but “sel” was one of my earlier abbreviations before I started attempted other more consistent patterns, so it kind of stuck.

 Preposition patterns